Gordon's Garden Tomb

 8. A quote from another pilgrim's account of a worship service in the Church of the Holy Sepulchre comes from 380 AD: "I know you were eager to know about the services they have daily in the holy places, I shall tell you about them.
 When the first cock has crowed, the bishop straightaway enters and goes into the tomb and the anastasis [anastasis means resurrection and is the round rotunda dome place in the church over the tomb of Christ] and the whole crowd streams into the Anastasis which is already ablaze with many lamps.
 Then the bishop standing inside the screen takes the gospel and advances to the door of the tomb, where he himself reads the account of the Lord's resurrection.
 When the gospel is finished, the bishop comes out and is taken with hymns to the cross, and they all go with him to the great church, the martyrium.
 The people assemble in the great church built by Constantine upon Golgotha."

 9. Another amazing piece of evidence is found at the Basilica of Santa Pudenziana, which is recognized as the oldest place of Christian worship in Rome.
-In the apse of the building, which dates to around 400 AD, is a mosaic of Christ and the Church of the Holy Sepulchre in the background.
+In the apse of the building, which dates to around 400 AD, is a mosaic of Christ with the Church of the Holy Sepulchre in the background.
 So, we actually have a photo of what Constantine's Church of the Holy Sepulchre looked like.
-This is strong evidence of the authenticity of the church.
+This is strong evidence of the church's authenticity.

 10. In addition, more substantial evidence supporting the Church of the Holy Sepulchre as the true site of Golgotha is found in Madaba, Jordan.
 The Madaba Mosaic Map is part of a floor mosaic in the early Byzantine church of St. George in Madaba, Jordan.
 The map is of the Middle East, and part of it shows the oldest surviving original depiction of the Holy Land and Jerusalem.
 In the map of Jerusalem, the Church of the Holy Sepulchre can be found in the center of the city.
 This reveals that the church existed and was venerated as the site of Jesus' death and resurrection.
 The map dates to around 550 AD.

 11. In April of 2022, a stone slab was recently turned over during renovations, and its significance was rediscovered.
-They identified on this stone slab unique decorations which combine Classical, Byzantine, and early Islamic art, in which finely cut tiles of colorful marble are used to fill in circular engravings on the stone.
+They identified unique decorations on this stone slab that combine Classical, Byzantine, and early Islamic art, in which finely cut tiles of colorful marble are used to fill in circular engravings on the stone.
 The stone slab stood at the apex, at the sanctuary of the Church of the Holy Sepulchre.
 This provides more evidence that this site has been venerated for millenniums as the true site of the death, burial, and resurrection of Christ.

 The problem with the Garden Tomb is that it has none of this.
-There is no evidence of buildings or anything on or around it.
-It was only discovered in 1883.
+There is no evidence of buildings or anything on or around it, and it was only discovered in 1883.
 The true site of Golgotha must have ruins on and around it.
 The Church of the Holy Sepulchre meets this requirement.

-Again, the problem with the Garden Tomb is that it has none of this.
-The Church of the Holy Sepulchre does.
+Again, the problem with the Garden Tomb is that it has none of this, while the Church of the Holy Sepulchre does.

-Therefore, the true site of Golgotha should have all the evidence of the buildings described by all the eyewitness accounts, should match the historical records, archaeological discoveries, and have these remains visible to some extent today.
+Therefore, the true site of Golgotha should have all the evidence of the buildings described by all the eyewitness accounts, should match the historical records, archaeological discoveries, and have these ruins visible to some extent today.
 There is only one place in the world that contains all this evidence, and it's the Church of the Holy Sepulchre.
 The evidence is just so overwhelming that this is the true location of Golgotha.
-Here is the very place Jesus was crucified, buried, and risen from the dead.
-It is, therefore, Christianity's most holy site.

 There was no one like Jesus.
 The holiest site for Christians was marked out early and venerated.
-It continued to be venerated for 2,000 years and continues today.
+It has been venerated for 2,000 years and continues to be so today.
 The early Christians would not have forgotten where Golgotha was.
 The problem with the Garden Tomb is that it is based upon Christians forgetting this holiest event.

 The shape of the rock face at the Garden Tomb seems like convincing evidence.
 However, in just over the past 50 or so years, its look has dramatically changed.
 In fact, it now hardly resembles the look of a skull.
 That's why the Garden Tomb has a photo of it posted for all to see.